Candid vs. SmileDirect

 SmileDirect vs. Candid FAQ

-- SmileDirectClub is less expensive than Candid.
-At the time of publishing, Candid charges $2,100 for its aligners, including the starter kit and whitening foam.
-Both SmileDirectClub’s traditional aligners and Nighttime Aligners cost $1,950, including teeth whitening.
-SmileDirectClub charges $29 at the time of publishing for an impression kit to get started.
+- It’s hard to say since Candid’s pricing varies by dentist.
+Both SmileDirectClub’s traditional aligners and Nighttime Aligners cost $2,050, including teeth whitening.
+SmileDirectClub charges $59 at the time of publishing for an impression kit to get started.

 - How do Candid and SmileDirect compare to Invisalign?

-- Candid and SmileDirectClub both cost less than Invisalign.
-Candid and SmileDirectClub have set prices for all treatments.
-Invisalign costs are similar to the cost of braces and are determined by individual providers.
-Invisalign requires office visits, and treatment also takes longer.
+- Candid and SmileDirectClub both generally cost less than Invisalign, while Invisalign prices are similar to the cost of braces.
+Invisalign requires office visits, and its treatment often takes longer than treatment with Candid or SmileDirect.

 - What are customers saying about Candid and SmileDirectClub?